Hybrid divide-and-conquer approach for tree search algorithms: Discussion

 It makes sense to distinguish two types of $\QuNet$s: adaptive ($\text{a-QuNet}$) and non-adaptive ($\QuNet$).
 There are many ways to formalize both models, here we provide one approach; we define the latter first.

-{\text{cirqF}} Let $\cirqF_k(\vec{c})$ denote the family of randomized functions, which take an input a bitstring $\vec{c}$, which is a specification of a quantum circuit realizing some unitary $U$ over $k$ qubits.
-The output of the function is some $k$-sized bitstring $\vec{o}$, occuring with probability $|\langle \vec{o} | U | 0^{k}\rangle |^2$.
-I.e.~it outputs what the quantum circuit would output.
+{\text{cirqF}} Let $\cirqF_k(\vec{c})$ denote the family of randomized functions, in which each randomized function takes a bitstring $\vec{c}$ as input and specifies the realization of a quantum circuit for some unitary $U$ over $k$ qubits.
+That is, the output of such a function is some $k$-sized bitstring $\vec{o}$, occuring with probability $|\langle \vec{o} | U | 0^{k}\rangle |^2$, i.e.~the function outputs what the quantum circuit would output.

 $\QuNet(n,k)$ is then a (randomized) Boolean circuit, with $n$ input wires, an arbitrary number of ancilla wires, where a standard Boolean gate-set is augmented with the gate set $\text{cirqF}_k(\vec{c})$, which take $|\vec{c}|$ input classical wires,\footnote{There are many ways how a bitstring may specify a circuit, and how the circuit depth is encoded in the bitstring, but this is not relevant for us.
 All that matters is that some encoding exists.} and output $k$ wires.